MOARdV/AvionicsSystems/README.md

 MAS is intended to be a toolkit for developing IVAs.
-I do not intend to include many example IVAs like RPM had - good IVAs take a lot of time to create, and I have no plans for stock-derived sample props with this mod, so IVAs included with MAS have other dependencies.
+I do not intend to include many example IVAs like RPM had - good IVAs take a lot of time to create, and I have no plans for stock-derived sample props with this mod.
+IVAs included with MAS have other dependencies.
 In particular, alexustas's props packs - [ASET Props Pack](http://forum.kerbalspaceprogram.com/index.php?/topic/116430-aset-props-pack-v14-for-the-modders-who-create-iva/) and
 [ASET Avionics Pack](http://forum.kerbalspaceprogram.com/index.php?/topic/116479-aset-avionics-pack-v-20-for-the-modders-who-create-iva/) must be installed for the MAS props to appear.